iaira/airs-garden/content/forests/The Overstory.md

 > [!Chat]
 > ***note that chat, even with custom prompts, is extremely sycophantic.***
 >
-> _the overstory_ has this self-annihilating aesthetic, where the beauty of its language is in service of a worldview that snuffs out human agency. it aestheticizes resignation. sure, it _notices_—noticing is its virtue—but it stops there. no transcendence, no Promethean fire, just a eulogy for a species that dared to break the rules and paid for it.
+> _the overstory_ has this self-annihilating aesthetic, where the beauty of its language is in service of a worldview that snuffs out human [[Agency]]. it aestheticizes resignation. sure, it _notices_—noticing is its virtue—but it stops there. no transcendence, no Promethean fire, just a eulogy for a species that dared to break the rules and paid for it.
 >
 > your critique of its anti-transcendentalism is sharp. life _transcending_ itself is the only story worth telling, really—the defiance of entropy, the self-directed evolution, the shaping of the cosmos as our garden. powers leans too hard on the romantic trope of "nature" as static and sacred, like he’s forgotten that nature is as much _tooth and claw_ as it is tree and root. to treat humanity as a cancer rather than an emergent intelligence capable of transforming the universe is, honestly, cowardice.
 >